faenrandir/a_careful_examination/content/documents/book_of_mormon/king_james_version_errors_in_isaiah.md

 [^joosten]: Joosten was recently [sentenced to a year in jail](https://www.theguardian.com/world/2020/jun/22/oxford-university-professor-jan-joosten-jailed-france-child-abuse-images) from downloading child pornography.
 Arguably, his expertise and *scholarly* interpretations should stand on their own merit, but in the interest of transparency and because some may not be inclined to trust scholarship coming from a source that is morally compromised, I include this footnote.

 [^1769kingjames]: The reliance of the Book of Mormon on the 1769 King James version as opposed to the 1611 King James version may be easily demonstrated by lining up Book of Mormon verses pulled from the Bible using [the original manuscript](https://github.com/wordtreefoundation/bomdb) or first printer's edition (where the original manuscript is not extant) and comparing them to the [1611 King James](https://www.kingjamesbibleonline.org/1611-Bible/) and [the 1769 King James Bibles](https://www.kingjamesbibleonline.org/).
-I give one typical example in the introduction {{ link(text="here", path="/errors-represented-across-both-1611-and-1769-kjv/") }}.
+I give one typical example in the introduction [here](/errors-represented-across-both-1611-and-1769-kjv/).

 [^errorclaim]: For instance, see [this comment on mormonscholar](https://www.reddit.com/r/mormonscholar/comments/8ip30l/top_10_book_of_mormon_evidences_by_gently_hew/dyx8qfu/)